 Advantages: clay pots breathe, they are natural, and they usually have a larger surface area per volume of soil.

-Disadvantages: they are heavy, the soil can dry out quickly in hot climates, and they can break easily.
+Disadvantages: they are heavy, the soil can dry out quickly in hot weather, and they can break easily.

 Clay pots are particularly nice because they are natural, being made from clay from the earth, and can be recycled by returning them to the earth.
 However, broken pots usually end up in a landfill with tons of garbage.